 All cosmetic procedures involve bringing the patient’s aesthetic goals to life, but rhinoplasty in particular requires a delicate sense of artistry on the part of the facial plastic surgeon.

-When you come in for a private consultation with Seattle’s best plastic surgeon Dr. Larrabee, you’ll get to talk about your goals for the procedure in detail, and learn about our long history of helping patients realize facial harmony through creating a well-proportioned and natural-looking nose that draws attention to the eyes, mouth, and cheeks.
+When you come in for a private consultation with Seattle’s best plastic surgeons, Dr. Larrabee and Dr. Patel, you’ll get to talk about your goals for the procedure in detail and learn about our long history of helping patients realize facial harmony throug/meet-dr-larrabeeh creating a well-proportioned and natural-looking nose that draws attention to the eyes, mouth, and cheeks.
 Of course, your rhinoplasty procedure will also take the functionality of the nose into account— the goal is to maintain and even enhance breathing function and smell in some special cases.

-During the procedure, Dr. Larrabee will then reshape the bones and cartilaginous framework of the nose to yield a cosmetically pleasing nose with clean lines.
+During the procedure, Dr. Larrabee or Dr. Patel will then reshape the bones and cartilaginous framework of the nose to yield a cosmetically pleasing nose with clean lines.

-Dr. Larrabee has performed many rhinoplasty procedures on patients of all ethnic backgrounds around the globe, from Latin America to Europe and Asia.
-He has directed major courses in rhinoplasty as well as lectured and written widely on his technique.
+Dr. Larrabee and Dr. Patel have performed many rhinoplasty procedures on patients of all ethnic backgrounds around the globe, from Latin America to Europe and Asia.
+Dr. Larrabee has directed major courses in rhinoplasty as well as lectured and written widely on his technique.

 After the procedure, temporary splints will help protect your nose and give it support while it heals.
 While you’ll need to rest at home for a period of days, the majority of the swelling will recede in approximately two weeks, at which point you’ll be able to go back to your normal daily schedule.